-Maria Eliades is a Greek-American writer, award-winning podcast host and producer, journalist, editor, researcher, and communications professional who lives in the New York metro area, but formerly lived in Istanbul, Turkey for six years.
-Maria covers politics, culture, art, literature, fashion, travel, food, and leisure in Turkey and Greece.
+Maria Eliades is a Greek-American writer, award-winning podcast host and producer, journalist, editor, researcher, and communications professional who lives in Washington, DC.
+Maria’s interests include politics, culture, art, literature, fashion, travel, food, and leisure in Turkey, Greece, and the United States.

-Her bylines include work for the Ploughshares blog, The Times Literary Supplement, The Journal of Levantine Studies, The Puritan, PRI’s The World, Muftah, EurasiaNet, Versopolis, and Time Out Istanbul.
+Her bylines include work for the Ploughshares blog, The Times Literary Supplement, The Journal of Levantine Studies, The Puritan, PRI’s The World, EurasiaNet, and Time Out Istanbul.
 You can view her Contently portfolio, or just a selection of her writings here.

 Hot Off the Press